-This simple soap holder crochet pattern is designed for a full-size bar of soap; however, smaller pieces of soap can be added to the soap holder as well.
+This simple soap holder for shower crochet pattern is designed for a full-size bar of soap; however, smaller pieces of soap can be added to the soap holder as well.
 Great under-an-hour crochet project.
 The open weave of the stitch combination give this soap holder a beautiful texture.

-*Post contains affiliate links* for more information please read the disclaimer on the About Us page.
+Post contains affiliate links, and we earn commissions if you shop through the links on this page.
+For more information, please read the disclosure section under the About Us page.

-Crochet Soap Saver
+Crochet Soap Saver is a Budget Friendly Pattern

-You can use this as a soap saver by placing your small pieces of soap inside instead of throwing them away like I normally do.
-While you can save money by using all the scraps of soap, this Simple Soap Holder is large enough to hold a whole standard size bar of soap.
-When you are finished cleaning, simply hang it up to dry.
-This eliminates leaving the soap in a wet dish – no more soggy soap!
+You can use this as a soap saver by placing your small pieces of the soap bar inside.
+It’s a better alternative instead of throwing the end scrap of the bars of soap away like I normally do.
+While you can save money by using all the scraps of soap, this Simple Soap Holder is large enough to hold a whole standard size bar of soap or even a shampoo bar.

 Crochet Gift Idea